 A few days ago, we published a guide that explained how to save commands in terminal itself and use them on demand.
-It is very useful for those who don’t want to memorize a lengthy Linux command.
+It is very useful for those who don’t want to memorize a lengthy and complex Linux commands.
 Today, in this guide, we are going to see how to record everything you do in Terminal using ‘script’ command.
 You might have run a command, or created a directory, or installed an application in Terminal.
 Script command simply saves whatever you did in the Terminal.
 You can then view them if you want to know what you’ve done few hours or few days ago.
 I know I know, we can use UP/DOWN arrow keys or history command to view previously running commands.
 However, you can’t view the output of those commands.
 But, Script command records and displays complete terminal session activities.

 The script command creates a typescript of everything you do in the Terminal.
 It doesn't matter whether you install an application, create a directory/file, remove a folder.
 Everything will be recorded, including the commands and the respective outputs.
 This command will be helpful who wants a hard-copy record of an interactive session as proof of an assignment.
 Whether you're a student or a tutor, you can make a copy of everything you do in the Terminal along with all outputs.

 Record Everything You Do In Terminal Using Script Command In Linux

 The script command is part of the util-linux package on RPM-based systems and bsdutils package on DEB-based systems and it comes pre-installed on most modern Linux operating systems.
 So, let us not bother about the installation.

 Let us go ahead and see how to use it in real time.